 This session will inform how the Ocean KAN engages with the UN Decade of Ocean Science (Decade) for Sustainable Development, with the goal that the Decade focuses on actions that promote the second part of its title, sustainable development, and not simply the first part.
 The mission of the Ocean KAN, a “network of networks” comprised of ocean professionals from academia, civil society, public health, journalism, and other backgrounds, is to bridge disciplines and draw experts together to seek action-focused solutions.
 This session will provide input and help build connections with other ocean actors to inform the Decade’s start in 2021.
 The Ocean KAN has been focused on ways to engage broader ocean communities and different types of knowledge in the Decade, especially through learning networks, knowledge mobilization, capacity building, and engaging early career researchers and professionals.
 Anticipated outputs include written recommendations for the Ocean KAN to deliver to the Decade organizers, as well as input into the KAN’s ongoing engagement over the Decade’s 2021-2030 timeframe.

-Title: SSC-12 The status of marine fisheries resources in every country in the world: The Global Fishing Index
+Title: SSC-12 The biomass status of exploited marine fisheries resources around the world

-Organizer: Prof. Dirk Zeller, Dr. Maria Deng Palomares, Mr. David Tickler
+Organizer: Prof. Dirk Zeller, Dr. Maria Deng Palomares

-Fisheries are a major driver of declines in fish abundance; thus, to be effective, conservation strategies need to account for the effects of fisheries management on fish populations.
-However, regular or semi-regular assessments of the biomass status of fished stocks are usually restricted to only a subset of stocks in developed countries.
-This paucity of biomass assessments has been mainly driven by a perceived dearth of data, combined with a lack of suitable and easily applied methods to address the data-limited conditions of most fisheries in the world.
+Fisheries are a major driver of declines in fish abundance and biomass; thus, to be effective, conservation strategies need to account for the effects of fisheries management on fish populations.
+However, regular or semi-regular assessments of the biomass status of fished stocks (populations) are usually restricted to only a subset of stocks in developed countries, with developing countries underrepresented.
+This paucity of biomass assessments has been driven mainly by a perceived dearth of data, combined with a lack of suitable and easily applied methods to address the data-limited conditions of fisheries in most parts of the world.
 However, there now exists a suite of freely available assessment methods that are explicitly designed for data-limited situations.
-Combining these methods with the globally reconstructed fisheries catch data, the Sea Around Us was recently able to undertake over 2000 biomass assessments for over 1400 species around the world.
-These biomass assessments form the core component of the Global Fishing Index (GFI), a novel index developed by the Flourishing Oceans initiative of the Minderoo Foundation (www.minderoo.com.au/flourishing-oceans), which ranks all countries in the world based on the average biomass status of their exploited stocks.
-The GFI provides a global comparative view on how countries manage their renewable marine resources.
-This symposium will bring together the global experts involved in the GFI development, including the catch reconstruction, stock assessment and ranking process; and introduce the global marine conservation community to this index and the associated, freely available data.
-In doing so, the symposium will promote the discussion around the utility of the GFI, the country ranking, the applicability of the findings and their strategic policy implications.
-The symposium will be structured as seven 12-15 minute presentations (including Q&A) followed by a 15-30 minute open-floor discussion forum with the audience.
-The major outputs of the symposium and associated research will be several keynote papers in the scientific and policy literature and a major report by the Minderoo Foundation on the GFI.
+Combining these methods with the globally reconstructed fisheries catch data, the Sea Around Us was recently able to undertake over 1300 biomass assessments for more than 480 species around the world, grouped by Marine Ecoregions.
+This symposium will bring together global experts involved in these assessments, including the catch reconstruction and data-limited stock assessment process, and examine fisheries governance aspects in relation to biomass status.
+This symposium will introduce the global marine conservation community to these biomass findings and associated governance connections, and the associated, freely available data.
+In doing so, the symposium will promote the discussion around the utility of both the catch data reconstruction and the applicability of the data-limited assessment findings and their strategic policy and governance implications.
+The symposium will be structured as a set of short presentations (including Q&A) followed by an open-floor discussion forum with the audience.